Ongoing economic policies will revive manufacturing sector — Shet

 The PUNCH reports that the manufacturing sector has witnessed a significant reduction in its contribution to the nation's Gross Domestic Product.

-The National Bureau of Statistics in its report said the real contribution of the manufacturing sector to Nigeria's GDP dropped to 8.42 percent in the third quarter of 2023, lower to 8.62 percent contribution in the second quarter and 8.59 percent in the corresponding period of 2022.
+The National Bureau of Statistics in its latest report said the real contribution of the manufacturing sector to Nigeria's GDP dropped to 8.42 percent in the third quarter of 2023, lower to 8.62 percent contribution in the second quarter and 8.59 percent in the corresponding period of 2022.

 In his address, the Vice President acknowledged that infrastructure development remains the backbone of any successful manufacturing industry and promised to partner with society on favourable legislations and policies that will accelerate the growth of the manufacturing sector.